briangan/weather-4-me/README.md

 # TODOs and Future Design

 Forecast Data
-[ ] HTTP Request to API service to get JSON
+[x] HTTP Request to API service to get JSON
-  [ ] convert to Forecast and save
+  [x] convert to Forecast and save
-  [ ] alert if request fails
+  [x] alert if request fails
 [ ] Hourly data that allows scrolling down forecast of individual hours since now.

 Forecast View
-[ ] Based on given address, search for Forecast records to display [ ] DB query Forecast for existing, non-expiring (30 mins) saved result [ ] If no saved, non-expiring result, fetch & parse from API service
+[x] Based on given address, search for Forecast records to display [x] DB query Forecast for existing, non-expiring (30 mins) saved result [x] If no saved, non-expiring result, fetch & parse from API service

 Locations
-[ ] Parse API service normalized/standardized location.
+[x] Parse API service normalized/standardized location.
 Find by city + state + country or create the location.
-[ ] If API service data does not container zip_code, find service to convert address to get zip_code [ ] Use geocoder
+[x] If API service data does not container zip_code, find service to convert address to get zip_code [x] Use geocoder
+[x] Recent locations for pick
-[ ] Save favorite or recent locations; and show on homepage [ ] A database of locations
+[ ] A database of locations for auto-complete

 # Notes